cslab-hub/multiSyncPy/README.md

-**Important announcement** - *There is an issue with the calculation of determinism in version 0.0.3 and below; update to version 0.0.4 to receive the fix (pip install --upgrade multiSyncPy).
+**Important announcement** - *There is an issue with the calculation of determinism in version 0.0.3 and below; update to version 0.0.4 or above to receive the fix (pip install --upgrade multiSyncPy).
 Thanks to @mrrezaie for spotting the issue.
 Please inform anyone you know who might be using multiSyncPy.*

 # multiSyncPy